-- 1.12.1 Financial institutions are required to have policies in place or take such measures as may be needed to prevent the misuse of technological developments in money laundering or terrorist financing schemes such as internationally accepted Credit or Debit Cards and mobile Telephone Banking. - 1.12.2 Financial institutions are required to have policies and procedures in place to address any specific risks associated with non-face to face business relationships or transactions.
+- 1.12.2.
+Financial institutions are required to have policies and procedures in place to address any specific risks associated with non-face to face business relationships or transactions.
 These policies and procedures shall be applied automatically when establishing customer relationships and conducting ongoing due diligence.
-Measures for managing the risks should include specific and effective CDD procedures that apply to non-face to face customers. - 1.12.3 A financial institution that relies upon a third party should immediately obtain the necessary information concerning property which has been laundered or which constitutes proceeds from, instrumentalities used in and intended for use in the commission of money laundering and financing of terrorism or other predicate offences.
-Such financial institution should satisfy itself that copies of identification data and other relevant documentation relating the CDD requirements will be made available from the third party upon request without delay. - 1.12.4 The Financial Institution should satisfy itself that the third party is a regulated and supervised institution and has measures in place to comply with requirements of CDD and reliance on intermediaries and other third parties on CDD as contained in this Manual.
+Measures for managing the risks should include specific and effective CDD procedures that apply to non-face to the excustomers. - 1.12.3 immediately obtain the necessary information concerning property which has been laundered or which constitutes proceeds from, instrumentalities used in and intended for use in the commission of money laundering and financing of terrorism or other predicate offences.
+Such financial institution should satisfy uself that copies of meantification than and other relevant documentation relating to the CDD requirements will be made available from the third party upon request without delay. - 1.12.4.
+The Financial Institution should satisfy useff that the third party is a regulated and supervised institution and has measures in place to comply with requirements of CDD and reliance on intermediaties and other third parties on CDD as contained in this Regulation.